 Beer is one of the oldest beverages that societies around the globe continue to consume.
 Fermented beverages originated over 12,000 years ago.
 That’s a long time to develop and refine the beer brewing process.
-Yet, this artful process continues to evolve.
+Yet this artful process continues to evolve.
 Lately, we have seen the emergence of craft beers change the demand and production of many breweries.
 Shifts in customer demand require adaptation.
-In order to adapt, you need the right systems to make that possible.
-Having the right inventory management system is a critical component of successful beer brewing.
+In order to adapt, you need the right brewery software systems to make that possible.
+Having the right inventory management system in particular is a critical component of successful beer brewing.

 Beer is made with four main ingredients including water, malt, hops and yeast.
-All four of the ingredients contribute to the flavor, to add their own, unique component to the beer.
-Each ingredient is skillfully added in a specialized fashion.
+All four of the ingredients contribute to the flavour, to add their own, unique component to the beer.

 Malt + Water